Friday, May 10, 2013

 Which means --- start, above all, with the traditional structures of European universities, at any rate on the Continent . . .
-Britain, please observe, noticeably different here (more like American universities), along possibly with Scandinavia, Netherlands, and Switzerland.
-(Prof bug, to clarify, has never studied or taught in Scandinavia or Netherlands, though he has in Switzerland.)
-Elsewhere in West Europe, thanks to long-standing aristocratic and other status-hierarchies that had marked European societies for a millennium or more, professors in the humanities and social sciences have been treated, historically, as aloof demigod-mandarins . . . essentially untouchable and unaccountable to others.
+Britain, please observe again, noticeably different here (more like American universities).
+Everywhere in Continental universities, thanks to long-standing aristocratic and other status-hierarchies that had marked European societies for a millennium or more, professors in the humanities and social sciences have been treated, historically, as aloof demigod-mandarins . . . essentially untouchable and unaccountable to others.
 And far, far above any explanations of their ideas, verbal or written, to lowly students or young academics.

 If you didn't and don't understand what they've said or written, however obscure, tough luck.
 You're too callow and lame-brained to grasp their deep thoughts.
 And how dare you, a nobody, interrupt Herr Dr. Professor Somebody or Monsieur le professeur très important.

 . . .that in these markedly hierarchical universities these days --- over-crowded , under-funded, and distressingly impersonal as well--- students can't raise their hands in classrooms and ask their pontificating professors to clarify or elaborate on what they're claiming.
 So the professors can say anything and never be challenged.
 Ditto outside the classrooms.
 Their treatment of students, both historically and today, is formal and aloof.
 Small wonder that there are no office hours or any personal access by students to their professors.

 Tuesday, April 30, 2013

 Jacques Derrida: Deconstructionist Genius or Self-Bamboozled Fraud: Part IV